AV and smart home installation in Markham

 Walkthrough before we leave

-Every feature demonstrated with you: picture, audio zones, Wi-Fi on every floor, Control4 interface.
+Every feature demonstrated: picture, audio zones, Wi-Fi on every floor, Control4 interface.
 Not signed off until it all works as described.

 Condo, Townhome & Detached Questions